North Korean cult of personality: Monuments, images and cost

-There are legal requirements associated with photographing statues of the Kims including one that states visitors must photograph the entire statue, not just the head or any other individual part.

-After the death of Kim Jong-il the government began to inscribe his name on each of the obelisks and build new statues in his image.
+After the death of Kim Jong Il the government began to inscribe his name on each of the obelisks and build new statues in his image.

-Images of Kim Il-sung and Kim Jong-il are prominent in places associated with public transportation, hanging at every North Korean train station and airport.
+Images of Kim Il Sung and Kim Jong Il are prominent in places associated with public transportation, hanging at every North Korean train station and airport.
 Every North Korean household is required to have a picture of both Kims hanging on a wall.
 Nothing else may hang on that wall and they are given special cloths to clean the images daily.
 Party members in neighborhoods are assigned to inspect houses for dusty portraits.
 If dust is found, a fine has to be paid, its amount depending on the thickness of the layer.
 The portraits have to be hung high up, so that people in the room may not stand higher than them.
-Party cadres and military officials must keep three portraits, that of the two deceased leaders and one of Kim Il-sung's wife, Kim Jong-suk.
+Party cadres and military officials must keep three portraits, that of the two deceased leaders and one of Kim Il Sung's wife, Kim Jong Suk.
 The images are only allowed to be made by government approved artists at specific Mansudae workshops.
 Images found within newspapers or other publications are to be respected and one must not throw away, deface or otherwise misuse a page that contains an image.
 They are to be collected and returned.
 Adult North Koreans are also required to wear a lapel pin that features their image on the left side, above their heart.

 There have been sporadic stories of people risking their lives to save the portraits from various disasters but few accounts have been verified.
 In 2012, a 14-year-old girl drowned while trying to save the images from her family's home during a flash flood.
-The North Korean government posthumously bestowed upon her the "Kim Jong-il Youth Honor Award" and her school was renamed after her.
+The North Korean government posthumously bestowed upon her the "Kim Jong Il Youth Honor Award" and her school was renamed after her.

-The Kumsusan Palace of the Sun was built as the official residence of Kim Il-sung in 1976.
-After his death it was converted into his mausoleum (and then that of his son's).
-It is reported to have cost between $100–900 million.Kim 2001 Kumsusan is the largest mausoleum dedicated to a communist leader.
+The Kumsusan Palace of the Sun was built as the official residence of Kim Il Sung in 1976.
+After his death it was converted into his mausoleum (and then that of his son).
+It is reported to have cost between $100 million and $900 million.Kim 2001 Kumsusan is the largest mausoleum dedicated to a communist leader.

 The overall estimated cost of maintaining the personality cult varies greatly between published sources.
 A white paper by the Korea Institute for International Economic Policy placed the cost at 38.5% of North Korea's budget in 2004, up from 19% in 1990.
 However, other sources such as South Korea's Chosun Ilbo and the United Kingdom's Daily Telegraph estimate the cost in 2012 at between $40 million and $100 million respectively.
-Large scale construction projects for the Kim family has been blamed for the country's economic downturn in the 1980s.
+Large scale construction projects for the Kim family have been blamed for the country's economic downturn in the 1980s.